1901 Auburn Tigers football team

 The 1901 Auburn Tigers football team was an American football team that represented Auburn University as a member of the Southern Intercollegiate Athletic Association (SIAA) during the 1901 SIAA season.
-In its second season under head coach Walter H. Watkins, the team compiled a 2–3–1 record (2–2–1 against SIAA opponents).
+In its first season under head coach William M. Williams, the team compiled a 2–3–1 record (2–2–1 against SIAA opponents).
 It was the Tigers' tenth season of intercollegiate football.